Teaching English in Japan

 The Asian market is one of the largest in the world for English teachers, and Japan has one of the longest traditions of employing English instructors.
 The Japanese have mandated that English be taught in all of their public schools, beginning at age 5 and lasting through the completion of high school.
 This broad base of child learners has opened a large market for teaching English in Japan.
 Adults are taking English language classes in the millions as well, and it often seems that language schools on every corner of a city block much like Starbucks coffee shops here in the US.

-English teachers can find jobs year round, and in-person interviews are conducted 3 to 6 months in advance throughout the U.S., U.K., and Canada.
+Those looking to teach English in Japan can find jobs year round, and in-person interviews are conducted 3 to 6 months in advance throughout the U.S., U.K., and Canada.
 Instructors are usually responsible for airfare and housing costs, although schools do assist in finding housing and sometimes provide accommodations.
-Most teachers live in apartments recently vacated by previous teachers, and many room with coworkers.
+Most Engish teachers in Japan live in apartments recently vacated by previous teachers, and many room with coworkers.

-A solid hourly wage allows English teachers to live a comfortable lifestyle, while saving up to 800 USD per month.
-Schools typically offer 20 to 25 hours of work per week, leaving plenty of time to travel and explore.
-English teachers need a bachelor’s degree, and TEFL certification is required.
-Major cities for English teaching jobs include Tokyo, Fukuoka, Kobe, Kyoto, and Osaka.
+Excellent salaries enable those teaching English in Japan to live a comfortable lifestyle, while saving up to $ 800 USD per month.
+Schools typically offer 20 to 25 hours of work per week (and sometimes more), leaving plenty of time to travel and explore.
+English teachers need a bachelor’s degree, and TEFL certification is typically required to teach English in Japan.
+Major cities for teaching English in Japan include Tokyo, Fukuoka, Kobe, Kyoto, and Osaka.

 Ultimate Japan: 11 Highlights of Living and Teaching English in Japan

-Feedback from our alumni who are now teaching English in Japan:
+Feedback from International TEFL Academy alumni teaching English in Japan:

 Fukuoka, Japan Q&A with Rachel Beede